NatalyLu/grid/README.md

-# Here are several modules with Grid layout practice
+# Description

+Here are several modules with Grid layout practice.
 Each module contains one page only with html and css.

 I wanted to practice with less and gulp, so if you want to run the code you need to take a few simple steps (you can find them below).